goodworkaround/AAD-Group-Writeback-Script/README.md

 ## Setup

+- Make sure that you are running Azure AD Connect 1.1.553.0 or newer (it came out in 2017, so shame on you if you are not)
 - Download or clone this repository into a folder on one of your servers
 - Install the Active Directory PowerShell module